-The larger a company’s scope of vendor transactions, the more complex an AP system becomes.
+The larger a company’s scope of vendor transactions, the more complex accounts payable management becomes.
 And the more complex anything gets, the more it becomes prone to error.
 Now, if you’re processing hundreds or thousands of vendor invoices, and you’re doing them manually, expect to have a lot of a hard time keeping things organized or accurate.

 To ensure workflows remain smooth, you’ll have to find ways to streamline.
 Whether it’s taking a step back and reevaluating current operations to see dents or bottlenecks or finding a way to centralize functions, you’ll have to take time to figure out how to make things more efficient.

 Speaking of efficiency, a great way to streamline is to replace outdated processes that slow things down.
 Automating tasks with software helps you streamline most functions.
 AP software provides dashboarding tools to track your team and vendor invoices and process your payments.

 Tip 3 – Track AP Performance With KPIs